Customs and VAT: find the differences

 The mentioned exemption from import duties for goods with a (customs) value of less than EUR 150 does not apply to VAT.
 VAT is due for the importation of all goods, including low value goods.

 Certain goods and transactions are exempt from VAT upon importation.
 One example is the Import One Stop Shop scheme (IOSS).
-Since July 1, 2021, there has been a general exemption from customs duties and VAT for distance sales to non-entrepreneurs within the EU, for consignments with a value of less than EUR 150.
+Since July 1, 2021, there has been a general exemption from customs duties and VAT for distance sales to non-entrepreneurs within the EU, for packages with a value of less than EUR 150.
 However, this requires the supplier to use the Import One Stop Shop scheme.
 Without this arrangement, all imports are subject to VAT.

 Want to know more?